Etherna/api-js/README.md

 // make sure beeClient has a valid signer const videoManifest = new VideoManifest({ beeClient })

+// load bee mantaray node (only if you want to update an existing video) await videoManifest.loadNode()

 // get or create a new batchId const batchId = await beeClient.stamps.fetchBestBatchId({ labelQuery: "default" })